-- 4. Depress the clutch pedal on a manual transmission. - 5.
-If the transfer case is in 4WD AUTO (if equipped), press a selector button or rotate the selector switch to shift the transfer case into the 2WD or 4WD LOCK - With manual shift transfer case, shift the transfer case lever into NEUTRAL (N). - With electronic shift transfer case, press and hold the transfer case NEUTRAL (N) button.
+- 3. Press and hold the brake pedal. - 4.
+Depress the clutch pedal on a manual transmission. - 5.
+If the transfer case is in 4WD AUTO (if equipped), press a selector button or rotate the selector switch to shift the transfer case into the 2WD or 4WD LOCK position. - With manual shift transfer case, shift the transfer case lever into NEUTRAL (N). - With electronic shift transfer case, press and hold the transfer case NEUTRAL (N) button.
 Some models have a small, recessed "N" button (at the center of the transfer case switches) that must be pressed using a ballpoint pen or similar object.
-Other models have a rectangular NEUTRAL switch, below the rotary
+Other models have a rectangular NEUTRAL switch, below the rotary transfer case control knob.
+The NEUTRAL (N) indicator light will blink while the shift is in progress.
+The light will stop blinking (stay on solid) when the shift to NEUTRAL (N) is complete.
+After the shift is completed and the NEUTRAL (N) light stays on, release the NEUTRAL (N) button.

-- transfer case control knob.
-The NEUTRAL (N) indicator light will blink while the shift is in progress. - The light will stop blinking (stay on solid) when the shift to NEUTRAL (N) is complete.
-After the shift is completed and the NEUTRAL (N) light stays on, release the NEUTRAL (N) button. - 6.
-Release the parking brake. - 7.
+- 6. Release the parking brake. - 7.
 Shift the transmission into REVERSE. - 8.
 Release the brake pedal (and clutch pedal on manual transmissions) for five seconds and ensure that there is no vehicle movement. - 9.
 Repeat steps 7 and 8 with automatic transmission in DRIVE or manual transmission in first gear. - 10.
 Shift the transmission to NEUTRAL.
 Firmly apply the parking brake.
 Turn OFF the engine.
-For vehicles with Keyless Enter-N-GoTM, press and hold the ENGINE START/STOP button until the engine shuts off.
+For vehicles with Keyless Enter-N-Go[TM], press and hold the EN-GINE START/STOP button until the engine shuts off. - 11.
+Shift the transmission into PARK or place manual transmission in gear (NOT in NEUTRAL).

-- 11. Shift the transmission into PARK or place manual transmission in gear (NOT in Neutral).
-On 8-speed transmissions the shifter will automatically select PARK when the engine is turned off. - 12.
-Turn the ignition switch to the OFF position, then cycle the key or the Keyless Enter-N-GoTM button to the RUN position and back to the OFF position.
-Remove the key fob from the ignition switch. - 13.
-Attach the vehicle to the tow vehicle using a suitable tow bar. - 14.
+- 12. Turn the ignition switch to the OFF position, and remove the Key Fob. - 13.
+Attach the vehicle to the tow vehicle using a suitable tow bar - 14.
 Release the parking brake.